aabbtree77/esp32-vpn/README.md

   Refresh issues, limited RAM...
 Busted/tricky async REPL printing.
 MQTT/repl is sufficient to read any complex information.
 Keep the device at "low level", use it just to build the control and read/broadcast sensor measurements.
 Bail out to the PC space for everything else.

-- Reconnection after losing Wifi seems to work (!), but more testing needs to be done w.r.t. very long runs (days and months).
+- Reconnection after losing Wi-Fi seems to work (!), but more testing needs to be done w.r.t. very long runs (days and months).

+- The Mosquitto broker may need a richer security configuration, but for now it runs in a WLAN, while the remote access will be done via ssh or Remmina with its own security.
+One needs to keep track of the Mosquitto version change if Ubuntu gets updated.
+Before the summer 2022 versions 1.9.x did not require any configuration and just running "mosquitto" command would be sufficient to start the broker, now since v2.0.x one needs a minimal configuration as described above.

 - Capacitive Soil Moisture Sensor v1.2 works, but is not that great.
 The voltage/ADC value range between the dry and wet soil is too small compared to the measurement noise.
   Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
-Most likely the best way is to make your own electrical resistance-based soil moisture sensor by sticking wires to a cylinder of a liquid _gypsum_ and then drying it into a solid state. **I will add more information when and if it becomes available.**
+Most likely the best way is to make your own electrical resistance-based soil moisture sensor by sticking wires to a paper cylinder of a liquid _gypsum_ and then drying it into a solid state. **I will add more information when and if it becomes available.**

 - My great respect to the MicroPython community, esp.
 Peter Hinch and Rui and Sara Santos.